 One would say it feels like home.

 Hospitality is key at the TPM.
-If its first role is to broadcast plays, as expected, the TPM also shelters a bar, a restaurant, a pop-up bookshop, a photo gallery, and organizes conferences and workshops.
+If its first role is to broadcast plays, as expected, the TPM also shelters a bar, a restaurant, a bookshop, a photo gallery, and organizes conferences and workshops.

 Thus, six artistic teams from multidisciplinary backgrounds were appointed as associate artists to the TPM until 2025:

 – the pair of filmmakers Lise Akoka and Romane Gueret